Project and Filter Pushdown

 Conclusion

-Using project and filter operations, sharding can improve data query efficiency.
+By using Project and Filter, table partitioning can improve data query efficiency.